 - Differences between claims and medical reports: If there is any inconsistency between what your claim and the medical reports say, they may deny your claim.

-Any injury on the job, whether due to a vehicle crash, defective equipment, or a slip and fall, should lead to the payment of workers’ compensation.
-However, workers’ compensation claims often end in denial.
+Any injury on the job, whether due to a vehicle crash, defective equipment, or a slip and fall, should lead to the payment of Worker's Compensation.
+However, Worker's Compensation claims often end in denial.
 A denial is especially common if the injured party lacks an attorney to ensure filing paperwork correctly and presenting medical evidence effectively.

 Many accident victims only seek an attorney when their initial workers' comp claim faces denial.
 The attorney can often successfully appeal the case, but it is better to have an attorney help with your workers' comp claim from day one.